-Due to his dual US/UK qualification, Jonathan is developing a significant cross-border practice in matters where there is an overlap between US and UK law.
+Due to his dual US/UK qualification, Jonathan has a significant cross-border practice in matters where there is an overlap between US and UK law.
 He also specialises in jurisdiction and conflict of laws matters relating to IP.
 Jonathan has acted as one of the barristers representing the claimants in the phone-hacking litigation against the News of the World and the Mirror Group.

-In 2013 Jonathan acted as the UK Rapporteur to the International League on Competition Law, reporting on the crossover between competition and IP laws.
+In 2013 Jonathan acted as the UK Rapporteur to the International League on Competition Law, reporting on the crossover between Competition and IP laws.